julkar-nain/secure-realm-database/README.md

 Secure Realm Database for android
 =================================
+This is an android library that helps you to ensure data security of realm database in android device.
+Initially the library is focused on realm database only but this idea can be used for any other database.
+[This article](https://dzone.com/articles/secure-realm-encryption-key-for-android-applicatio)  demostrates the library in more easier way
 ## Feature
 This Library helps to secure your realm database for android device.
 It provides the following features :